 Marjorie L. Meares (1960 -2011)

-Some would say Margie’s life work was to transform people’s understanding of the importance of the environment and to help develop environmental mindfulness, but her greatest gift was in helping people understand themselves.
+Some would say Margie’s life work was transforming people’s understanding of the importance of the environment and to help develop environmental mindfulness, but her greatest gift was in helping people understand themselves.
 Recently ordained as a Lay Teacher in the Buddhist tradition, she wove her true life’s work of knowing and teaching the Dharma into all she endeavored.
-She was a natural teacher who sought first to make a connection and win the heart; then to present the issue.
+She was a natural teacher who sought first to make a connection and win the heart before presenting the issue.
 She will be remembered for seeing life as an adventure, her quick yet kind wit and her playful nature.

 Hazel Jane Dickens (1935 – 2011)

 Hazel Dickens was an American bluegrass singer, songwriter, double bassist and guitarist.
 She was the eighth child of an eleven-child mining family in West Virginia.
 Her music was characterized not only by her high, lonesome singing style, but also by her provocative pro-union, feminist songs.
 Cultural blogger John Pietaro noted that “Dickens didn’t just sing the anthems of labor, she lived them and her place on many a picket line, staring down gunfire and goon squads, embedded her into the cause.”
 The New York Times extolled her as “a clarion-voiced advocate for coal miners and working people and a pioneer among women in bluegrass music”.